Tennessee Venture Challenge

 The Tennessee Venture Challenge (TVC) is designed to encourage students, researchers, and community members to create new high-growth businesses in the State of Tennessee.
 New company creation and development is an integral component of academic technology commercialization, and is increasingly recognized as a key lever of economic growth in the 21st century.

-The Tennessee Venture Challenge is a business plan competition for the University of Tennessee community, where University-affiliated startup companies will pitch their business model to a panel of seasoned investors for a share of $25,000 cash prize.
+The Tennessee Venture Challenge is a business plan competition for the University of Tennessee community, where University-affiliated startup companies will pitch their business model to a panel of seasoned investors who will choose the winner of the $25,000 cash prize.

 The competition encourages the development of the entrepreneurial spirit through teamwork and mentorship.
 Applicants should consist of small teams interested in commercializing a UT invention or creation.
 Assistance will be made available in the form of mentors, workshops and courses to guide teams through the phases of new venture creation.

 There is no limit to the number of teams that can enter the TVC.
 Based on the initial submissions, the University of Tennessee Research Foundation and its affiliates will work with judges to determine a list of teams that will present their venture pitches at the Finals Event.
-Teams in the final round will compete for up to $25,000 in cash, plus valuable in-kind prizes (dependent upon sponsorships).
+Teams in the final round will compete for the $25,000 cash prize.
 Finalists will make their pitch to venture capitalists, early stage investors and successful entrepreneurs serving as judges for the finals round.

 Each team must indicate their intent to compete in the TVC by Friday, February 7.
 To enter, one individual from each team should complete the online Intent to Compete Form.